chimericdream/worldofpannotia.com/src/_spells/summon-monster-ii.md

       level: 2
   effect:             "One or more summoned creatures, no two of which can be more than 30 ft. apart"
   description:        |
-    This spell functions like summon monster I, except that you can summon one creature from the 2nd-level list or 1d3 creatures of the same kind from the 1st-level list.
+    This spell functions like summon monster I, except that you can summon one creature from the 2nd-level list or {% die_roll 1 3 0 %} creatures of the same kind from the 1st-level list.

     |---
     | Monster | Alignment